omelchert/py-fmas/README.md

 these examples can be run directly from the command line.

 ## Further information

-An extended user guide with step-by-step demonstrations, further usage examples and a reference manual can be found on the  [project page](https://omelchert.github.io/py-fmas/) on gitHub pages.

 ### Pulse propagation in terms ot the analytic signal